-We recognise that a child has been the victim of bullying if he/she has been harmed, either physically or emotionally, by another child, who has shown a pattern in this behaviour.
+We recognise that a child has been the victim of bullying if they have been harmed, either physically or emotionally, by another child, who has shown a pattern in this behaviour.
 Bullying may not be motivated by direct malice or intention to harm.
 It is an attitude rather than an act.